mltooling/project-template/CONTRIBUTING.md

 2. Every comment on PR should be accepted as a change request and should be discussed.
 When something is optional, it should be noted in the comment.
 If a review requires you to make additional changes, please test the changes again.
 Create a comment on the PR to notify the reviewers that your amendments are ready for another round of review.
 3. Once the pull request is approved by at least 1 reviewer, the pull request can be merged. `Squash & merge` is the preferred merging strategy.
 4. In case a new (feature) branch was created in the main repository, please delete this branch after a successful merge.

+## Git Workflow & Versioning

+- We use [GitLab Flow](https://docs.gitlab.com/ee/university/training/gitlab_flow.html#release-branch) as our branching workflow.
+- Feature branching: Use (short-lived) feature branches.
+Naming schema:  `feature/<DESCRIPTION>`, if related to one specific issue use suffix: `feature/<DESCRIPTION>/<ISSUE-NUMBER>`.
+- For versioning, we have adapted the [Semantic Versioning](https://semver.org/) standard.
+All version tags on Git must be prefixed with `v` (e.g.`v<MAJOR>.<MINOR>.<PATCH>`).
+The version can be suffixed with a tag that indicates a pre-release or unfinished version.
+All our local development builds will use the following dev suffix: `-dev.<BRANCH>`.

 ## Code conventions